Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 • Smartphone-based access control, so residents can open doors remotely from anywhere.
 This is especially useful for deliveries, guests, and service providers when residents are away from home.

 • A cloud-based property management dashboard, giving property teams centralized control over doors, users, and permissions.
-Staff can update access credentials, monitor entry points, and manage building access without needing to be on-site.
+Staff can update access credentials, monitor entry points, and manage building access without being on-site.

-• Detailed door entry and release logs, providing visibility into building access activity for both residents and property managers.
+• Detailed door-entry and release logs that provide visibility into building access activity for both residents and property managers.
 These logs create accountability, support security investigations, and help properties better understand how their entrances are used.

 Apartment buzzer FAQs